chiupam/tutorial/Loon/Plus_EN/Plugin_Format_EN.md

 ## 1. Requirements for URL format and content

--Requirements for URL format
+- Requirements for URL format

-  -For files uploaded to the github library, the subscription address URL must start with `http://raw`
+  - For files uploaded to the github library, the subscription address URL must start with `http://raw`

--Requirements for URL content
+- Requirements for URL content

-  -Must have a Loon configuration file format, currently supports `[Rule]`, `[URL Rewrite]`, `[Script]`, `[MITM]` modules for the time being, and more modules will be expanded later
+  - Must have a Loon configuration file format, currently supports `[Rule]`, `[URL Rewrite]`, `[Script]`, `[MITM]` modules for the time being, and more modules will be expanded later

 ## 2. URL content demonstration